Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to prequalify for Bank of America credit cards

-How do I get prequalified for a Bank of America credit card?
+Here’s how to prequalify for a Bank of America credit card:

-- Navigate to Bank of America’s page for customized credit card offers.
+- Navigate to Bank of America’s prequalification page.

 - If you have a Bank of America account, click Sign in.
 Otherwise, click Continue without signing in.

 - Complete the form with information such as your name, birth date and Social Security number.

 Before you apply for a Bank of America credit card, check your credit score.
 For those with a good credit score of 670 or higher, most Bank of America credit cards are within reach.

 Those who have a poor credit score could apply for a secured credit card.
 Bank of America offers some of the best credit-building options you can currently get.
 Students with no credit score, don’t have to worry about qualifying for a solid credit card, because Bank of America offers excellent cards for students.
 Once you improve your credit score, Bank of America will either upgrade your card to the non-secured and non-student versions of the same cards, or you can apply for another card by yourself.

 Can I get preapproved for a Band of America credit card?